The Importance of Family Governance: An Family Office Association Podcast with Barbara Hauser

 The Importance of Family Governance with Barbara Hauser

 Angelo Robles: Hello everyone.
 This is Angelo Robles at Family Office Association.
-Thank you all for joining us today on our FOA Audio Podcast on the Importance of Family Governance featuring Barbara Hauser.
+Thank you all for joining us today on our Family Office Association Audio Podcast on the Importance of Family Governance featuring Barbara Hauser.
 Barbara is well-known in the family office world.
 She began working with families as a private client partner in law firms that saw the broader need to help families develop a strong governance system.
 She wrote the book “International Family Governance,” and has worked with families in many countries.
 She’s on the advisory board of Family Office Association and independent director of the Pitcairn Family Office.
 She is also the advisory editor of the new Global Handbook on Family Offices.
 Barbara is based in Minnesota and can be reached through her website: www.brhauser.com where you can also download some family office articles that she’s written.

 Barbara, how are you?